Frequently asked questions

 Yes.
 You are not required to transfer your account balance from Smart-Choice to Fidelity.
 However, consolidating your existing HSA balance with a Fidelity HSA enables you to access and manage one health savings account through Fidelity NetBenefits.
 Contributions will go to your Fidelity HSA starting in January 2024, regardless of whether you choose to keep your existing HSA balance at Smart-Choice.
 In addition, if you retain your Smart-Choice account, you will be responsible for any fees, including an account closure fee, should you choose to consolidate with Fidelity at a later date.

-If you retain your existing HSA, you will be subject to up to $4.50 per month ($54 per year) in administrative and investment fees.
+If you retain your existing HSA, you will be subject to up to $4.50 per month ― $2 in administrative fees and $2.50 in investment fees, if applicable ― for a total of $54 per year.
 Plus, if you choose to transfer your account at a later time, you will be subject to an account closure fee ($25).

-It depends on when you elect to transfer your balance.
-If you elect to transfer your balance with American’s group transfer, you will not be subject to monthly administrative fees, monthly investment fees or an account closure fee.
-However, if you choose to transfer your HSA after the group transfer election window, which closed on Dec.
-8, 2023, then there will be an account closure fee of $25 in addition to up to $4.50 per month ($54 per year) in administrative and investment fees for the time your account remains with Smart-Choice (see above question).
+if you choose to transfer your HSA in an individual transfer there will be an account closure fee of $25.
+Additionally, your HSA will be subject to up to $4.50 per month ($54 per year) in administrative and investment fees for the time your account remains with Smart-Choice (see above question).

 Fidelity’s Customer Identification Program (CIP) is meant to comply with the Patriot Act and Anti-Money Laundering (AML) requirements to verify the identity of its customers.
 When opening an account, Fidelity will confirm your name, date of birth and Social Security number.
 If Fidelity is unable to verify this information, Fidelity will send a letter to the address on record for the American Airlines 401(k) plan asking for a form of verification, such as a copy of your driver’s license or Social Security card.
 If you do not respond to the request, Fidelity will not be able to establish your Fidelity HSA.
 Some common reasons that Fidelity may require additional information are a recent address or name change.